YutaroOkn2025/ConCafe/README.md

 Below is an explanation of the files uploaded here.<p>
 <br>
 ・cLisTopX_manuV4.txt<p>
-&nbsp;&nbsp;&nbsp;This is a table of The source information for creating the CC Ontology.
+&nbsp;&nbsp;&nbsp;This is a table of The source information for creating the Concept Cafe Ontology.
 It associates each CC term with all its parent CC terms up to the corresponding Top CC term. <p>
 &nbsp;&nbsp;&nbsp;&nbsp;- The "Description" column contains the description of the concept of the ConCafe written in Japanese.<p>
 &nbsp;&nbsp;&nbsp;&nbsp;- The "Nofcc" column means the number of ConCafes adopting the description of the CC term.<p>
 &nbsp;&nbsp;&nbsp;&nbsp;- The "Upper" column means that the concept (description) is extended by adding "upper" and the other technical terms to indicate the hierarchical relationship up to the parent term.<p>